-- Bespoke Ivory Inventory, Protocol and Management Technology Guidelines, freely available in multiple languages. - Design and implementation of a bespoke Stockpile Management System (SMS), to support the real-time management of ivory, with acknowledgement from the CITES Standing Committee meeting in November 2017, and information documents available on the CITES website.

-- 818 people participated in training sessions on use of the SMS to date on inventory techniques, SMS use and the Administration of the SMS, administrator and user training courses. - 120 smart tablets have been provided to government and NGO partners for the SMS so far - 13 African countries have utilised the SMS, and 11 have up to date inventories and able to report to CITES in time for the 28th February deadline. - A reference document on The Gold Standard Management practices for ivory stockpiles has been developed and available on the EPI Website. - 6 countries are receiving support to implement the Gold Standards for ivory management.
+- Bespoke Ivory Inventory, Protocol and Management Technology Guidelines, freely available in multiple languages. - Design and implementation of a bespoke SMS, to support the real-time management of ivory, with acknowledgement from the CITES Standing Committee meeting in November 2017, and information documents available on the CITES website. - 818 people participated in training sessions on use of the SMS to date on inventory techniques, SMS use and the Administration of the SMS. - 120 smart tablets have been provided to government and NGO partners for the SMS so far. - 13 African countries have utilised the SMS, and 11 have up to date inventories and able to report to CITES in time for the 28th February deadline. - A reference document on The Gold Standard Management practices for ivory stockpiles has been developed and available on the EPI Website. - 6 countries are receiving support to implement the Gold Standards for ivory management.